Lene Berg: GOMP: Tales of Surveillance in Norway 1948-1989

 In 2014, Lene Berg staged an event about the illegal surveillance of dissidents in Norway during the Cold War.
-Witnesses and actors testified about their personal experience of the political surveillance they had either been subject to or had executed.
-The event was conducted as a live television broadcast, an event Berg thought the Norwegian Broadcasting Corporation ought to have organized, but never did.
+Witnesses and actors testified about their personal experience of the political surveillance they had either been subject to or had carried out.
+The event was conducted as a live television broadcast, an event Berg thought the Norwegian Broadcasting Corporation should have organized, but never did.

 The project's subsequent film, GOMP: Tales of Surveillance in Norway 1948-1989, uses documentary and fictional elements to frame a piece of Norwegian and Cold War history seen through the eyes of the individuals involved on both sides.

 GOMP and Dirty Young Loose, were both produced by Studio Fjordholm, the film production company of producer Helga Fjordholm.

+False Belief

+False Belief is an autobiographical film that documents the prosecution of Lene Berg's partner through the New York legal system.
+The story tells in retrospect how charges of harassment by their neighbour develop a momentum of their own in court, without any solid base of evidence.
+Berg uses photographs, court material and her partner's accounts to reconstruct the events that began when the couple first noticed signs of gentrification in their neighbourhood in Harlem.
+The evidence that is unveiled points towards a larger system of corruption and racist practice within the legal system, that tries to push black people out of certain districts as a part of systematic gentrification.